American International Group Inc. (AIG) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a -0.64% loss in the last 1 month and extending the period to 3 months gives it a 11.30%, and is 0.09% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.48% over the week and 1.66% over the month.
+The stock witnessed a -8.00% loss in the last 1 month and extending the period to 3 months gives it a 2.57%, and is -7.23% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.56% over the week and 1.88% over the month.

 American International Group Inc. (AIG) Analyst Forecasts